shumwaymark/sentinelcam/docs/YingYangRanch_Changes.rst

 There are no modifications needed to the **imagehub** module.
 All planning and design goals provide for full support and compatibility with Jeff's *Librarian*.
-Any *outpost* node should be able to provide not only video and log publishing functionality, but also host any other sensors which conform to the Ying Yang Ranch design pattern.
+Any *outpost* node should be able to provide not only image and log publishing functionality, but also host any other sensors which conform to the Ying Yang Ranch design pattern.

 `Return to main documentation page README <../README.rst>`_